-5 Easy Emotion Regulation Activities For Kids That Actually Work
+5 Easy Emotion Regulation Activities For Kids

 Bonus: These tools are most effective when used together and practiced during calm times with your support.

-Why Emotion Regulation Matters
+Why Emotion Regulation Is Important for Child Development

-That means it’s completely normal – expected, even – for children to struggle with self-regulation.
+That means it’s completely normal, expected even, for children to struggle with self-regulation.
 Especially if they’re tired, hungry, overwhelmed, or neurodivergent.

 If your child finds it hard to manage emotions, you might see:

-- Anxiety or shame about “being out of control”
+• Anxiety or shame about “being out of control”

-- Trouble with friendships, learning or transitions
+• Trouble with friendships, learning or transitions

 These moments aren’t bad behaviour.
 They’re a sign your child’s brain needs help.